A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Problem Statement and Assumptions

 Finally, there are additional implicit assumptions that we state informally.
 First, since we rely on an external mapping module to build the 3D model, the conditions that allow this module to operate sufficiently reliably must be met.
 For example, vSLAM generally requires appropriate scene illumination and the presence of a sufficiently rich set of visual features.
 Second, we concentrate on the reconstruction of the details of the model at a scale comparable with or larger than the typical length of the robot.
 If features at a smaller scale need to be included, e.g., fine structural details on a wall, our system could be augmented with a more local planner for a robotic arm carrying the sensor \cite{kriegel2013efficient, Dornhege13advro}, as well as targeted computer vision techniques \cite{Furukawa:PAMI10:stereopsis}.
-Finally, for reasons explained in Section \ref{section: obstacle ahead}, we assume that the robot is equipped with sensors capable of detecting obstacles in a $180^{\circ}$ region ahead of it and within a distance of $\rho$.
+Finally, for reasons explained in Section \ref{section: obstacle ahead}, we assume that the robot is equipped with sensors capable of detecting obstacles in a $180^{\circ}$ region ahead of it and within a distance of $D$, see Fig. \ref{fig:concave_surfaces}.

-We divide our mapping process into two phases.
-The first phase is the Perimeter Exploration (PE) phase, during which the robot moves clockwise around the structure to determine its boundaries.
-The robot continuously moves towards previously unseen regions of the structure, with the exploration directed towards finding the limits of the structure rather than closely following its geometry.
-The PE phase ends when our algorithm detects that the robot has returned to the neighborhood of its starting point $\fr O$ and the vSLAM module detects a global loop closure.
+We divide our mapping process into two phases, see Fig. \ref{fig: overview}.
+The first is the Perimeter Exploration (PE) phase, during which the robot moves with the structure on its right to determine its boundaries.
+The robot continuously moves towards previously unseen regions of the structure, with the exploration directed towards finding the limits of the structure and closing a first loop around it relatively quickly rather than trying to map all its details.
+The PE phase ends when our algorithm detects that the robot has returned to the neighborhood of its starting point $\fr O_{\fr g}$ and the vSLAM module detects a global loop closure.
 After completing the PE phase, the system determines the locations of potential missing parts in the constructed 3D model.
-We can then start the second phase, which we call the Cavity Exploration (CE) phase, during which the system explores these missing parts in the model.
+Next, in the Cavity Exploration (CE) phase, the system explores these missing parts in the model.
 The following subsections explain each step of our process in detail.